 WHO WE ARE

-The Duvall Food Forest is a non-profit community organization, powered by volunteers, in-kind donations, and fiscal sponsorship from SnoValley Tilth, a registered 501(c)(3) organization.
-The following vision, mission, values, ethics, and design plan were the results of a six month community-centered design and planning process.
+The Duvall Food Forest is a non-profit community organization, founded in 2020.
+We are powered by volunteers, in-kind donations, and fiscal sponsorship from SnoValley Tilth, a registered 501(c)(3) organization.
+Our mission, values, ethics, and design plan was born out of a six month series of community-centered design and planning meetings.

 Community and connection